Cadillac Brougham: History

-Originally used for a single horse drawn enclosed carriage for 2-4 people, the "Brougham" owes its name to British statesman, Henry Brougham.
-Cadillac first used the name in 1916 to designate an enclosed 5-7 passenger sedan body style.
-In the thirties, the name was given to a formal body style with an open chauffeur compartment and enclosed rear quarters, metal roof and often "razor-edged" styling.
+Originally used for a single horse drawn enclosed carriage for two to four people, the "Brougham" owes its name to British statesman Henry Brougham.
+Cadillac first used the name in 1916 to designate an enclosed five-to-seven-passenger sedan body style.
+In the 1930s, the name was given to a formal body style with an open chauffeur compartment and enclosed rear quarters, metal roof and often "razor-edged" styling.
 When Cadillac started offering Fleetwood bodies on some of its cars in 1925, the Brougham body style was Fleetwood-bodied every year with the exception of 1926.
 After 1937, the Brougham name was not applied to any Cadillac for the remainder of the pre-World War II period.

-The Brougham name would eventually reappear on the 1955 Cadillac Eldorado Brougham show car which preceded the 4-door Eldorado Brougham hardtops of the 1957 to 1960 model years.
-The 1957 Cadillac Series 70 Eldorado Brougham joined the Sixty Special and the Series 75 as the only Cadillac models with Fleetwood bodies although Fleetwood script or crests did not appear anywhere on the exterior of the car, and so this would also mark the first time in 20 years that a Fleetwood bodied car was paired with the Brougham name.
+The Brougham name would eventually reappear on the 1955 Cadillac Eldorado Brougham show car, which preceded the 4-door Eldorado Brougham hardtops of the 1957 to 1960 model years.
+The 1957 Cadillac Series 70 Eldorado Brougham joined the Sixty Special and the Series 75 as the only Cadillac models with Fleetwood bodies, although Fleetwood script or crests did not appear anywhere on the exterior of the car; this would also mark the first time in 20 years that a Fleetwood bodied car was paired with the Brougham name.

 After a five-year absence, the Brougham name reappeared as an option package on the 1965 Cadillac Sixty Special.
-The following year the Brougham moved up to becoming a subseries of the Fleetwood Sixty Special.
-This continued through 1970.
-Starting in 1971 the Sixty Special was only available as the well equipped Fleetwood Sixty Special Brougham.
-When the Sixty Special Series was retired in 1977, the Cadillac Fleetwood Brougham took its place as Cadillac's largest owner-driven sedan model through 1986.
+The following year, the Brougham moved up to becoming a subseries of the Fleetwood Sixty Special, which continued through 1970.
+Starting in 1971, the Sixty Special was only available as the well equipped Fleetwood Sixty Special Brougham.
+When the Sixty Special Series was retired in 1977, the Cadillac Fleetwood Brougham took its place as Cadillac's largest owner-driven sedan model, being sold through 1986.

 The single name "Brougham" began to be used as specific Cadillac model in 1987, when the term "Fleetwood" was dropped from the former Fleetwood Brougham.
 It was otherwise the same as the 1986 model.
 The reason for the change was that Cadillac had introduced a new front-wheel drive model in 1985 and named it simply the Fleetwood.
 Compounding the confusion, the optional "d'Elegance" package (introduced in the upscale Fleetwood trim line in the 1970s, offering even more luxurious appointments, including button-tufted seating and rear-seat reading lamps), was available on and appended to the names of both models, resulting in a traditional body-on-frame/rear-wheel drive "Fleetwood Brougham d' Elegance" and a unibody/transverse engined "Fleetwood d' Elegance".
 The solution was dropping the term "Fleetwood" from the rear-wheel drive model, leaving just the "Brougham".
 Since it was body-on-frame, it was popular among coachbuilders who manufactured stretched limousines, along with the similar but somewhat smaller Lincoln Town Car, as well as traditional Cadillac buyers who preferred the familiar combination of exterior size, heft, and rear-wheel drive.
 This was the last Cadillac to be produced without airbags.